nylander/GAAS/annotation/CheatSheet/git.md

 | git log --oneline --grep "__term__" | grepping commit messages
 | git log -S '__term__' \<filename\> | Finding removed code (__term__) from file \<filename\>
 | git checkout -b \<name\> \<hash\> | Branch from arbitrary (earlier) hash.
 Recommended mechanism to inspect old code. remove the | branch once you found what you were looking for.
+| git shortlog --summary --numbered | To show all users and the number of commits

   * bisect